01kazu/energy_drink_survey_analysis/README.md

      ![gender-group](assets/images/1_1.png)

      Looking into gender, **60%** of the respondents are **Male**, about **35%** are **Female** and **5%** are **Non-binary**.
 More than half of our respondents are male.
-Therefore it seems that males prefer energy drinks.
+Therefore males prefer energy drinks.
 This corresponds with information found [here]([https://typeset.io/questions/is-there-difference-in-energy-drink-consumption-and-gender-2d3ls3206u#:~:text=Energy%20drink%20consumption%20differs%20by,times%20more%20than%20women%201.](https://www.ingentaconnect.com/contentone/psp/hbpr/2022/00000009/00000003/art00006)), that more male take energy drinks than female.
 It also adds that males buy in more       quantity than females.

    * 1.b\.
 What age group prefers energy drinks more?